 Is hair biodegradable or not?

 Hair is biodegradable, meaning it can be broken down naturally by microorganisms such as bacteria and fungi.
-However, the rate of biodegradation can vary depending on several factors, such as the length and thickness of the hair, the environment it is in, and the presence of other substances that can affect the process.
-In general, hair can take several years to fully biodegrade, but it can also decompose more quickly under certain conditions, such as in composting systems.
+However, the biodegradation rate can vary depending on several factors, such as the length and thickness of the hair, the environment it is in, and other substances that can affect the process.
+Hair can take several years to fully biodegrade, but it can also decompose more quickly under certain conditions, such as in composting systems.

 Does hair decompose after being cut?